 Enrollment in the University Honors Program is contingent upon students’ completing the required courses in the Honors curriculum and maintaining a cumulative grade point average of 3.2 or above.
 Refer to the Academic Progress Progress Policy

 For enrollment in a closed course:

 If you are an Honors A&S student who has not yet declared a major, you must see Amelia or Maria for advising, at which point we’ll give you the advising card you need to open your account for registration.
 If you’re an Honors student in any College besides A&S and/or you’ve already declared a major, we in Honors are your secondary advisor, and you have a primary advisor elsewhere.
 We are happy to talk with you at any time, but it’s not required that you see us.

-Very important note for all Honors students: Because of changes in the core Honors curriculum, after next academic year we will discontinue independent Honors sections of English 1301 and 1302, Philosophy 1001 and 1301, History 1001 and 1002, and Theology 1001 (the second-level Theology Honors courses will not be affected).
-If you have not taken these Honors courses yet, you need to do so next academic year, 2013-14.
+Very important note for all sophomore to senior Honors students: Because of changes in the core Honors curriculum, after this academic year we will discontinue independent Honors sections of English 1301 and 1302, Philosophy 1001 and 1301, History 1001 and 1002, and Theology 1001 (the second-level Theology Honors courses will not be affected).
+If you have not taken these Honors courses yet, you need to do so this academic year, 2013-14.

 --For all Honors advising, please come to advising appointments prepared with a list of classes you are thinking of taking in the fall.

 --Before your appointment, make sure to consult Marquette’s online Undergraduate Bulletin to reinforce your familiarity with course requirements in your college, program, and proposed major: http://bulletin.marquette.edu/undergrad/

 --The Honors Program curriculum is available on the Honors website (http://www.marquette.edu/honors/programs_honorscurr.shtml), as is the list of all this year’s Honors seminars: http://www.marquette.edu/honors/Seminars.shtml